skycoin/cxo/README.md

 ### Installation and Version

 Use [dep](https://github.com/golang/dep) to use particular version of the CXO.
-The maser branch of the repository points to latest stable release.
+The master branch of the repository points to latest stable release.
 Actually, it points to alpha-release for now.

 To get the release use